andrewhooker/PopED/README.md

 There are a number of functions to help you with these tasks.
 See `?poped` for more information.

-There are several other examples, as r-scripts, in the "examples" folder in the PopED installation directory located at (or the "inst/examples" directory of this repository):
+There are several other examples, as r-scripts, in the "examples" folder in the PopED installation directory located at:

 ```
 system.file("examples", package="PopED")
 ```

+The same examples are located in the "inst/examples" directory of this repository.